stillform/ku-on-app/content/about/_index.md

 ## Who This Is For
 Anyone who needs a moment to breathe.
 No experience needed.
 Just you.

-Here's what that looks like in practice.
+## Here's what that looks like in practice

-## How It Works
 - **Breathe**: Gentle guidance, soft sounds, and a quiet place to land
 - **Ground**: A simple sensory exercise that gently pulls you back into the room
 - **Settle**: A slow body scan to help you release tension, bit by bit